Are vaccines available for Strep A and scarlet fever?

 The new Serious Shortage Protocols (SSPs) are intended to help mitigate the local supply issues affecting medicine stocks, and will allow pharmacists to supply alternative forms of the medicine from that stated on the prescription.

-In a statement, the DHSC said: “Demand for penicillin has risen recently as it is used to treat Strep A and scarlet fever, and the increased demand means that some pharmacists are experiencing temporary and localised supply issues and may not have the specific formulation listed on the prescription.”
+In a statement earlier this month, the DHSC said: “Demand for penicillin has risen recently as it is used to treat Strep A and scarlet fever, and the increased demand means that some pharmacists are experiencing temporary and localised supply issues and may not have the specific formulation listed on the prescription.”

 SSPs are intended to help mitigate the local supply issues affecting stocks of oral penicillin, and will allow pharmacists to supply alternative forms of the medicine from that stated on the prescription.